Skip to main content Accessibility

 22-30487

 In 2007, Iris Calogero and Margie Nell Randolph, both elderly widows, each received grants to restore homes devastated by the storms.
-A decade later, they received dunning letters from the defendant, a law firm hired by the state of Louisiana.
-The letters alleged they owed thousands of dollars because they did not follow certain rules under the Road Home program, administered by the state, and threatened them with litigation.
+A decade later, they received letters from the defendant, a law firm hired by the state of Louisiana.
+The letters alleged they owed thousands of dollars because they did not follow certain rules under the program, administered by the state.
+The letters threatened them with litigation.

-After Calogera disputed the debt, the defendant changed the basis of the alleged debt and added a new penalty.
+After Calogero disputed the debt, the defendant changed the basis of the alleged debt and added a new penalty.
 Meanwhile, the state was suing thousands of other homeowners under similar claims.